-Points awarded for locally headquartered firms businesses shall be performed by County staff in advance of the first tier meeting, but not revealed to the CSC until scoring is complete submitted.
+Points awarded for locally headquartered firmsbusinesses shall be performed by County staff in advance of the first tier meeting, but not revealed to the CSC until scoring is completecompleted and submitted by the CSC to ISD staff for processing.

 f.
 Criterion 6A: LOCAL PREFERENCE (5 points)